 Approved June 9, 2020

 Certificate of Effective Date

-Approved and adopted by the Governing Board of Directors of the Eastern Washington University Foundation on September 25, 2018
+These Amended and Restated Bylaws shall be effective on the 15th day of June 2021.
+Approved and adopted by the Governing Board of Directors of the Eastern Washington University Foundation on June 15, 2021.

 - May 17, 1994

 Amended and Restated

 - February 18, 2000

 - June 30, 2009